-The REMEDY[®] Stemmed Knee Spacer is part of the treatment foreseen in a two-stage procedure performed in the event of permanent prosthesis infection.

-The REMEDY Stemmed Knee Spacer implant is intended for temporary use only (180 days or less).
-It allows basic joint mobility and releases antibiotic into the joint area and adjacent to the device to protect the implant from bacterial colonization.

-A second surgery will be required at a later date to remove the REMEDY® Stemmed Knee Spacer and replace it with a permanent knee joint implant.
+The REMEDY® Knee Spacer is part of the treatment foreseen in a two-stage procedure performed in the event of permanent prosthesis infection.
+The REMEDY® Knee Spacer implant is intended for temporary use only (180 days or less).
+It allows basic joint mobility and releases antibiotic into the joint area to protect the implant from bacterial colonization.
+A second surgery will be required at a later date to remove the REMEDY® Knee Spacer and replace it with a permanent knee joint implant.